Super Sentai: South Korea

-On 25 July 2014, Shout!
-Factory announced that they would release Zyuranger on DVD in the United States.
-Since then, Shout! has been the official distributor of Super Sentai DVDs in North America, and as of 2019 has released all subsequent series up to Hurricaneger, plus Jetman.
-After Jetman, a release was announced of the series Fiveman, but was put on hiatus due to Hasbro's acquisition of the Power Rangers franchise.
-In June 2022, it was announced they would resume production/distribution of Super Sentai DVD sets in North America, beginning with Fiveman.
+Vietnam

-Beginning in 2016, Super Sentai episodes would be available on demand on ShoutFactoryTV.com.
-These episodes can only be viewed in North America.
-Super Sentai episodes are also available to watch on the free streaming service, Tubi.
+In Vietnam, the Super Sentai series were released with voice-over dubs for years.
+In 2003, Hyakujuu Sentai Gaoranger was the first Super Sentai season to be released in VCD and DVD, and became a hit in the country.
+Later Super Sentai seasons were broadcast on local and cable TV.
+Recently, the most recent Super Sentai seasons are subbed by fans and shared online.

 Merchandise

 As of March 2021, Bandai Namco has sold 30.89 million Super Sentai shape-changing model robots since 1979.

 Parody and homage

 The Super Sentai Series has been parodied and emulated in various ways throughout the world.
 The term "Sentai" is also occasionally used to describe shows with premises like the Super Sentai Series.

 Dai-Nippon

 Gainax produced a Japanese fan film called Patriotic Squadron Great Japan (愛國戰隊大日本, Aikoku Sentai Dai-Nippon) in 1982 as a homage to the Super Sentai franchise.

 Sport Ranger

-The Thai TV series Sport Ranger, another homage to Super Sentai, aired in 2006.
+The Thai television series Sport Ranger, another homage to Super Sentai, aired in 2006.